kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 10-20/20 - Maghaven IV (9-7-25).md

 		- She's not expecting any threats, probably some squabbling.
 Concerned about cult activity.
 	- She's paying for our room and board, gave us 400g, 2 500g diamonds, 3 100g rubies
 	- Ria asked about safer quarters, Mayor offered use of the guest wing.
 Her guardian is alive.
 Molly will be here to keep watch of things.
+	- Rem asked about contacts for the dragon, she referred to us to Gerard, local town captain?
+	-